"Promoting Southern Gospel Music & Christian Unity"

 One highlight came when on April 11th 2003 when we hosted our first Nationally known Group.
 Two weeks prior to that date we received an offer to have "The Weatherford's" in Concert on that date.
 The Weatherford's have appeared on many of the Gaither Homecoming Video's.
 After much scrambling, with our committee working as a team, we were able to pull this one off.
 The Weatherford's were very pleased with the turnout (120) and Love Offering and mentioned maybe they could come back in 2004.
 And come back they did on September 5, 2004.
 They are beautiful people singing beautiful Christian music.

 Our goal is to feature the finest in Southern Gospel Music and to Promote Christian Unity throughout the Thumb.
 We had people representing at least 69 different Church's attend our Concert Series during 2002.
-We have had persons from at least 259 different Church's attend our Concert Series since we started keeping track in 2002.
-We recently had the Pastor from Prairie Du Chren, Wisconsin visit us.
+We have had persons from at least 266 different Church's attend our Concert Series since we started keeping track in 2002.
+We had a Pastor from Prairie Du Chren, Wisconsin visit us.
 Even more recently we had a gentleman from Ashland, NE in attendance.
 At our April 2010 Concert we had four (4) young people from Italy drop in.
 They stated they had never heard Southern Gospel Music before and they really enjoyed it.

 • Last Concert and Upcoming